 Follow these easy steps to redeem a subscription code:

 Institutions (schools, departments, etc) may purchase Eli Review subscriptions in bulk.
-When instructor align their courses with an institution that has made a bulk purchase, students enrolling in that course are automatically granted a subscription from that institution’s pool of purchased seats.
-Institutions have the ability to manage their seat usage, watching how the seats are being used so that they may be recalled to the pool and more effectively allocated.
+When instructors connect their courses with an institutional purchase using a course code, students enrolling in that course are automatically granted a subscription from that institution’s pool of purchased subscriptions.

 To purchase subscriptions in bulk for an institution, contact [email protected].